Essex County Council - Provider Hub

 Manage Supply Good Mature/Established

-The reablement service, including both RaH and ARC, has been increasing in provision since September 2022 and is currently contracted to deliver 14,600 hours of reablement care at home each week.
-These figures can be adjusted if required, and increases to the contracted hours have been actioned, based on the availability of additional winter funding.
+The reablement service, including both RaH and ARC, has been increasing in provision since September 2022 and is currently contracted to delivering approximately 16,700 hours of reablement care at home each week.
+Since November 2024, the ECL RaH contract has been measured in weekly ‘finishers’, without a contracted number of hours.
+These figures (hours and finishers) can be adjusted if required, and increases to the contracted hours have been actioned, based on the availability of additional winter funding.

-We have encountered past recruitment issues, but the workforce market is now far more stable with many providers indicating an improved recruitment and retention position, especially with many now utilising the UK Visa Sponsorship programme to encourage recruitment from aboard.
-Currently, three of the Intermediate Care providers are utilising care workforce from Kenya, Nigeria and Zimbabwe.
+During 2025, we encountered recruitment issues, but the workforce market is now far more stable with many providers indicating an improved recruitment and retention position, and a reduction in the reliance on the UK Visa Sponsorship programme which had encouraged recruitment from abroad.

-Short-term care to maximise independence (reablement services), Essex’s gross expenditure per 100,000 adults is the 4th highest in the CIPFA region for 18 to 64 and 5th highest in the region for 65+ (out of 16 LAs in that region).
+Short-term care to maximise independence (reablement services), Essex’s gross expenditure per 100,000 adults is the 4th highest in the CIPFA region for 18 to 64 and 5th highest in the region for 65+ (out of 16 Local Authorities in that region).

 Essex ASC Market (ECC Funded)